Remindercalldotcom/apidemov4/README.md

 A working example page of this is here: http://www.snapnotify.net/example/numbermanagement.php

-More information along with the Request and Response details are here: https://secure.remindercall.com/developers/api/xml/

-Request sample code and more information by calling the office at 888-858-6673 or Email us at support@remindercall.com.
+Please contact Reminder Services, Inc to get a link to our full API documentation and to get more information by calling the office at 888-858-6673 or Email us at support@remindercall.com.

 Happy Testing!